From Everything that Changed: Budget 2021

 2. Incentivize One-Person Companies (OPCs):

 To emancipate startups, non-resident Indians (NRIs), and innovators, FM proposed to incentivize the incorporation of one-person companies.
-The proposal will allow them “to grow without restriction on paid-up capital and turnover, allowing conversion into any other type of company at any time, reducing residency limit for an Indian citizen to set up an OPC from 182 days to 120 days.”.
+The proposal will allow them “to grow without restriction on paid-up capital and turnover, allowing conversion into any other type of company at any time, reducing residency limit for an Indian citizen to set up an OPC from 182 days to 120 days.”

 3. Tax Incentives:

-The tax holiday for startups has been extended by one more year so they will get capital gains exemption to 31 March 2022.
+The tax holiday for startups has been extended by one more year so they will get capital gains exemption till 31 March 2022.
 The government has also extended the provision for new home loans to promote the purchase of affordable housing.
-Buyers opting for houses valued under 45 lakhs will get an additional deduction of Rs 1.5 lakh on the interest paid on home loans.
+Buyers opting for houses valued under Rs 45 lakhs will get an additional deduction of Rs 1.5 lakh on the interest paid on home loans.

 4. Funding for MSMEs: